-Now accepting Blue Cross Blue Shield, New Directions, UMR as well as American Behavioral and many EAP programs.
-I do offer a discounted self-pay rate of $85.00 for your initial assessment appointment and $75.00 a ( 60 min) session for clients whose insurance I do not accept, do not have MH coverage or prefer to not use their insurance.
+Now accepting Blue Cross Blue Shield, New Directions, United Health Care, Optum, UMR as well as American Behavioral, E-4 and many EAP programs.
+I do offer a discounted self-pay rate for clients whose insurance I do not accept, do not have MH coverage or prefer to not use their insurance.

 Feel free to contact me at 251-333-2777 for rates.
 I do offer discounts for first responders and their families.